Mjz86/c_colon/mcc.md

     while,like rust , its still possible to make a self referential  reference counter `std::rc_t`/`std::arc_t` who will be "leaked", this is not a common issue and not a memory unsafty,  it still can be resolved with `std::weak_rc_t` or `std::weak_arc_t` ( proving this will not happen  by the compiler is very hard , and resolution of this issue requires a garbage collector and graph traversal,  which is not what we want, but a memory leak is still not a security exploit but a programmer bug , similar to a deadlock)

-    also,  if you noticed that you need an abi= in a structure, because the hash of the internal reference needs the hash of the external loop , congratulations, you've found the part that needs a weak reference, this is because the hash dependancy chain created via a dependancy  of T to its arc<T> and arc<T> to T is exactly the thing that makes arc<T> a candidate for a self referential reference.
+    also,  if you noticed that you need an `abi=` in a structure, because the hash of the internal reference needs the hash of the external loop , congratulations, you've found the part that needs a weak reference, this is because the hash dependency chain created via a dependency  of T to its arc<T> and arc<T> to T is exactly the thing that makes arc<T> a candidate for a self referential reference.

-    or your just trying to implement a tree , graph or linked list , which you can do via reference counted variables , but your notified of its potential for a self reference when you used abi= to make it compile again.
+    or your just trying to implement a tree , graph or linked list , which you can do via reference counted variables , but your notified of its potential for a self reference when you used `abi=` to make it compile again.

-    however,  an extreme measure against all cycles is  making the use of abi= as unsafe(abi=) , this makes any E colon code unable to make any liked list , graph or tree like structure and ect , and severly limits many forms of inheritance,  but it grantees that all reference counters will be freed .
+    however,  an extreme measure against all cycles is  making the use of `abi=` as unsafe(abi=) , this makes any E colon code unable to make any liked list , graph or tree like structure and ect , and severly limits many forms of inheritance,  but it grantees that all reference counters will be freed .

-    ( this is the deafult therfore any use of abi= is unsafe and so E colon programs cannot have memory leaks by deafult,  unless the feature flag is altered,  the reason fot this is , lets assume T has a storage mechanism to a tree , this tree either doesn't have T ( which means no cycles to T) or it does , if it does , T's ABI hash would become dependent  on the graph that is itself dependent on T , and because we cannot type erase T to not depend on itself , and  we cannot cause a brake in the ABI chain via abi= , then we really cant form a cycle ( assuming c colon libraries dont provide any type erasure primitives , but only sum types ( like rust enum or Cpp std variant) ) ( because  the virtual table ABI is dependent on the type of the  class argument,and the class  is dependent on the virtual table), ( and std::any like types are not provided to E colon because its too low level for it)
+    ( this is the default therfore any use of `abi=` is unsafe and so E colon programs cannot have memory leaks by default,  unless the feature flag is altered,  the reason fot this is , lets assume T has a storage mechanism to a tree , this tree either doesn't have T ( which means no cycles to T) or it does , if it does , T's ABI hash would become dependent  on the graph that is itself dependent on T , and because we cannot type erase T to not depend on itself , and  we cannot cause a brake in the ABI chain via `abi=` , then we really cant form a cycle ( assuming c colon libraries dont provide any type erasure primitives , but only sum types ( like rust enum or CPP std variant) ) ( because  the virtual table ABI is dependent on the type of the  class argument,and the class  is dependent on the virtual table), ( and std::any like types are not provided to E colon because its too low level for it)

     arguably this is extreme , and we cant always grantee that no open-set type erasure will be provided from c colon,   but i would say that if E colon developers want to make a self referential type, it would be more elegant in C colon , and probably there are graph, linked list  and tree libraries that can do that.